frostwire/frostwire/README.md

 # Tip 4 commit

-Every countribution merged to the master branch will automatically receive a tip of 1% of whatever funds are available on the [tip4commit fund](https://tip4commit.com/github/frostwire/frostwire).
+Every contribution merged to the master branch will automatically receive a tip of 1% of whatever funds are available on the [tip4commit fund](https://tip4commit.com/github/frostwire/frostwire).

 Tip for next commit: [![tip for next commit](https://tip4commit.com/projects/43144.svg)](https://tip4commit.com/github/frostwire/frostwire)